mbarulli/mbarulli.github.io/index.md

 ## Earlier ...
-After my graduation in computer science at University of Bologna (Italy), in 1995 I started as a researcher in parallel computing and numerical analysis, first at my alma mater and then at Loughbourough University (UK).
+After getting my degree in computer science from the University of Bologna (Italy), in 1995 I started my career as a researcher in parallel computing and numerical analysis, first at my alma mater and then at Loughbourough University (UK).
-In 1996 I became the first employees of the Italian branch of MCI Worldcom in Milan.
-It was great to be part of the startup process: from just the country manager and myself to more than 200 people, from a small apartment to brand new offices and a huge data center.
+In 1996 I left the academia to become the first employee of the Italian branch of MCI Worldcom in Milan.
+It was great to be part of the telco boom of the late '90s, from a few people in a small office to a huge data center with hundreds of colleagues.

 ### Founder at [eXtrapola](https://www.extrapola.com)
-In 1998 I co-founded [eXtrapola](https://www.extrapola.com), an online media monitoring service provider.
+In 1998 I co-founded eXtrapola, an online media monitoring service provider.
 I’ve been the CEO of eXtrapola for 7 years leading its growth, designing products, raising money, selecting and hiring people, building the engineering team, …

 ### Founder at [Clipperz.is](https://clipperz.is)
-Clipperz was born out of the idea that people should have complete and exclusive ownership of their data.
 Web applications are extremely convenient and effective, but this is not a good reason to give up privacy, security and ultimately freedom.
-Unfortunately today you have no choice, but trust web application providers and hope they act properly.
+Unfortunately there are no alternatives, but trust web application providers and hope they act properly.
-Along with Giulio Cesare Solaroli, I envisioned a new kind of web apps built upon a strong Javascript cryptographic engine.
-Apps that look and behave like regular web apps, but designed to not reveal user data to the server.
-We dubbed them “zero-knowledge web apps”, other prefer to use the term “host-proof web apps”.
+In 2005, pondering on this idea that people should have complete and exclusive ownership of their data, I co-founded Clipperz along with my friend Giulio Cesare Solaroli.
+We envisioned a new kind of web app, designed to not reveal user data to the server.
+We dubbed them “zero-knowledge web apps”.
 We decided to test this approach on a very sensitive problem: managing and storing passwords!
 And we built an online password manager that proves you can build a web application that knows nothing about its users and their data: Clipperz.

 ### Ebooks and digital publishing
 Starting in 2008 I got interested in ebooks and digital publishing.
 I gained a good understanding of the sector, organized the first Italian barcamp and this landed me a job at Simplicissimus Book Farm that provides both a distribution platform for ebooks and a self-publishing service.